 Product development refers to a strategy when a business seeks to grow by introducing new products to existing markets.
 This may require the development of new competencies to complement the development of new products.
 Ideally a business which is strong with existing customers, than products, can implement this strategy by developing new products which cater to the requirement of such customers.

 When a business seeks to sell new products to new markets, it is said to be employing a diversification strategy.
 This is the most risky among the four strategies listed above, as the business moves into new markets and products, of which it has relatively less knowledge.
-A diversification strategy calls for extensive market research and marketing research.
+A diversification strategy calls for extensive market research.
 Though the risk of the strategy may be high, it is often offset by the high returns, or it enables the business to gain a strong foothold in a growing/attractive industry thereby reducing overall business portfolio risk.

 This question was asked by one of our readers, Kamalakar Reddy [Image Credit: Pixabay]